ZewoGraveyard/Router/README.md

 }
 ```

-Now that we have a target, let's get started.
+Now that we have a target, it's time to get started.
 The only modification we're really making here is adding another parameter to the handler.
-To understand how to do this, let me break down the current current decleration of `get`:
+To understand how to do this, let's break down the current current decleration of `get`:

 ```swift
 get(